Parquery/icontract/docs/source/usage.rst

     icontract.errors.ViolationError: File <doctest usage.rst[9]>, line 1 in <module>:
     a.b.x + a.b.y() > SOME_GLOBAL_VAR:
     SOME_GLOBAL_VAR was 13
-    a was instance of A
+    a was an instance of A
-    a.b was instance of B
+    a.b was an instance of B
     a.b.x was 7
     a.b.y() was 2